LukasNiessen/relational-db-vs-document-store/README.md

 In the examples, I choose a relational DB in the first, and a document-oriented DB in the other.
 The focus is on _why_ did I make that choice.
 I also provide some example code for both.

-The examples are fully functional Spring Boot and React applications using Gradle as the build system.
-Detailed setup instructions are provided in each project's README.

 In the strengths and weaknesses part, I discuss both what _used to be one_ and how it looks nowadays.

 ## Super short summary